dantypas3/elAPI_Plugins/README.md

 #### macOS / Linux

-Run `./run_gui.command` from the repository root.
+Double click `run_gui.command` from the repository root or execute it from a Terminal.
 The script creates a `venv` directory, installs `requirements.txt`, and then launches `gui.gui`.
 ##### Important Note for MacOS Users:
 * Open System Settings → Privacy & Security